Our Tips for Surviving a Winter Pregnancy

 Getting a flu shot protects both the you and your developing baby.
 Like anyone else, some pregnant women may get minor side effects from a flu shot like headaches or muscle aches.
 But rest assured that flu shots are considered safe during pregnancy.

-For more tips on weathering through your winter pregnancy, make an appointment for prenatal care with us.
+For more tips on weathering through your winter pregnancy, book an appointment for prenatal care with us.
 Use the online booking tool here on the website, or call our office in Princeton, West Virginia.

 Previous